 - A percentage of the unused amount of commitment that will be added to the fees can be configured as a default for this payment type in the Administration Section.

-- This fee can be expressed either as a percentage or as a flat dollar amount and is charged annually.
+- This fee can be expressed as a percentage and is charged annually.

 For additional information on the pricing calculations involved with Lines of Credit, visit the following: